matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ### Expressions

-Similar to mathematics, R allows you, the programmer, to combine terms using operators in order to compute a result.
-Each such combination of terms and operators is an **expression**.
-Complex expressions can be combined, and R will generally follow the mathematical order of operations.
+R allows you, the programmer, to combine terms using operators and compute a result.
+This kind of combination of terms and operators is an **expression**.
+Many terms can be combined, and R will generally follow the mathematical order of operations.
 For example, the expression `2 * 4 + 7 / 2` evaluates to `11.5`.
-It is as though the expression has implicit parenthetheses: `(2 * 4) + (7 / 2)`.
-Also similar to mathematics, you can force an expression to be evaluated in a specific order by adding patentheses.
-The expression `2 * (4 + 7) / 2`, for example, contains the same numbers in the same order before, but evaluates to `11` instead of `11.5`.
+It is as though the expression has implicit parentheses: `(2 * 4) + (7 / 2)`.
+You can cause an expression to be evaluated in a specific order by adding parentheses.
+The inner-most expressions will be evaluated before the outer-most expressions.
+The compound expression `2 * (4 + 7) / 2`, for example, contains the same numbers in the same order before, but evaluates to `11` instead of `11.5`.

 ### Variables